renaultluk/hackUST-Online-Thrift-Shop/README.md

 #### Donator
 As a donator, you can:
 1. Add a product to the marketplace by clicking on the "Add Donation Item" button
 2. Input details of your donation item, including name, weight, and images of the item.
 Once the items are inputted, an estimated amount of rewards given to you will be calculated.
 The heavier the items, the more you are saving on the emission and waste that goes into producing and distributing the goods, as a result you get a larger sum of rewards.
+Right now, you get 50 Thriftee Dollars per kg of items donated, which can translate to different vouchers.
 3. Submit your donation item by clicking on the "Confirm" button
 4. Download an auto-generated shipping label with the information of your donation, including user ID, items donated, estimated rewards, etc. An QR code is also generated on the shipping label to ease the process of processing the donation.